MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-inheritance-from-data-sources.md

 * If the data source has sensitivity labels of different degrees, the most restrictive is chosen for inheritance.
 In order to be applied, that label (the most restrictive) must be published for the dataset owner.
 * Labels from data sources never overwrite manually applied labels.
 * Less restrictive labels from the data source never overwrite more restrictive labels on the dataset.
-* In Desktop, if the incoming label is more restrictive than the label that is currently applied in Desktop, a banner will appear recommending to the user to apply the more restrictive label.
+* In Desktop, if the incoming label is more restrictive than the label that is currently applied in Desktop, a banner will appear that recommends to the user to apply the more restrictive label.
 * Dataset refresh will succeed even if for some reason the label from the data source isn't applied.

 >[!NOTE]